 We are excited to announce Arden House - a brand new venture for Eden Hotel Collection.
-Arden House will be an intimate, boutique sister property to The Arden Hotel, delivering something new and exciting for Stratford-upon-Avon.
+Arden House is an intimate, boutique sister property to The Arden Hotel, delivering something new and exciting for Stratford-upon-Avon.

-Arden House will complement and enhance our offering at The Arden, whilst offering something unique and different for our guests - welcome to a 'home from home' experience like no other.
+Arden House complements and enhances our offering at The Arden, whilst offering something unique and different for our guests - welcome to a 'home from home' experience like no other.
 An opportunity to experience luxurious hospitality in a relaxed, private atmosphere, a world away from the stuffiness of some more traditional hotels.

 ‘We hope to welcome you soon – our house is your house’